hartmaj2/24-25-scratch/scratch_tricks.md

   - [teacher account](https://scratch.mit.edu/educators#teacher-accounts)

 - 20 move blocks one after another will run immediately all; one move block inside a repeat 20 times block will run them slower

+## What to find out

+- do clones react to messages?

+- what events do clones react to?